📕

 Responding to the demo request

-Make sure that when you reply to a customer who requests a demo of your product, you showcase your best customer service skills.
+When you reply to a customer who requests a demo of your product, make sure that you showcase your best customer service skills.
 It’s easier when you have ready-to-use chatting scripts at hand.

 • Yes, no problem.
 I can schedule a demo for you.
 What time and day are you available?